peterhinch/micropython-font-to-py/README.md

 fast.
 Note that the use of frozen bytecode is entirely optional: font files may be imported in the normal way if RAM usage is not an issue.

-It is intended that the resultant file be usable with two varieties of display devices and drivers.
-These comprise:
+The resultant file is usable with two varieties of display device drivers:

- 1. Drivers using `bytearray` instances as frame buffers, including the official `framebuffer` class.
+ 1. Drivers where the display class is subclassed from the official `framebuffer` class.
  2. Drivers for displays where the frame buffer is implemented in the display device hardware.

-# The proposed solution
+# Solution

-This consists of three components:
+This comprises three components:

- 1. font_to_py.py This is a utility intended to be run on a PC and converts a font file to Python source.
+ 1. [font_to_py.py](./FONT_TO_PY.md) This utility runs on a PC and converts a font file to Python source.
 See below.
- 2. The Writer class (writer.py) This facilitates writing text to a device given a suitably designed device driver.
-See [here](./DRIVERS.md).
+ 2. [The Writer class](./writer/WRITER.md) This facilitates rendering text to a device having a suitably designed device driver.
- 3. A device driver specification.
-This includes an example for rendering text to an SSD1306 device with arbitrary fonts.
-Also described in the above reference.
+ 3. [Device driver notes](./writer/DRIVERS.md).
+Notes for authors of display device drivers.
+Provides details of the font file format and information on ensuring comptibility with the `Writer` classes.

 # font_to_py.py

-This is a command line utility written in Python 3 to be run on a PC.
+This command line utility is written in Python 3 and runs on a PC.
 It takes as input a font file in `ttf` or `otf` form together with a height in pixels and outputs a Python source file containing the font data.
 Fixed and variable pitch rendering are supported.
 The design has the following aims: